OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/backup-using-json-50.rst

        exit

-9. Start the following configuration services on all of the TF configuration nodes.
+9. Start the following configuration services on all of the OpenSDN configuration nodes.

     *Ansible Deployer*: